RobolinkInc/doc-v2/docs/codrone-mini/blockly/Junior/01-Flight-Commands/01-takeoff.md

 ##### Description

-Makes the drone take off.
+This functions makes the drone take off.
+CoDrone EDU takes off at an average height of 1 meter off the ground.

 ##### Parameters